SidneyJonson/vinyl-tap/README.md

    - `Tap Echo`
 4. Confirm the transaction when prompted.
 5. Wait for the app to show a friendly status update.

+## UI Behavior

+Vinyl Tap keeps visible messages concise and user-friendly.

+The interface does not render raw RPC errors, revert data, environment values, calldata, or backend configuration details.

+This helps keep the app focused on the tap experience rather than low-level implementation output.